iCliniq Logo

 The initial symptoms related to the acute fatty liver of pregnancy are common to many other health conditions, thus making the diagnosis more challenging.

-Routine investigations like patient history and clinical features mimic conditions such as acute viral hepatitis (liver inflammation due to hepatitis viruses), pre-eclampsia (very high blood pressure during pregnancy), HELLP (hemolysis, elevated liver enzymes, and low platelets during pregnancy) syndrome, intrahepatic cholestasis, etc. The doctor must rule out these conditions first before diagnosing acute fatty liver of pregnancy.
+Routine investigations like patient history and clinical features mimic conditions such as acute viral hepatitis (liver inflammation due to hepatitis viruses), preeclampsia (very high blood pressure during pregnancy), HELLP (hemolysis, elevated liver enzymes, and low platelets during pregnancy) syndrome, intrahepatic cholestasis, etc. The doctor must rule out these conditions first before diagnosing acute fatty liver in pregnancy.

 Basic tests performed are:

-• Ultrasound- uses sound waves and a computer to make images of blood vessels, tissues, and organs.
+• Ultrasound- Sound waves, a computer to make images of blood vessels, tissues, and organs are used to make images.

-• CT Scan (Computed Tomography)- uses a combination of X-rays and a computer to make detailed images of the body.
+• CT Scan (Computed Tomography)- A combination of X-rays and a computer are used to make detailed images of the body.

-• Liver Biopsy- performed to obtain a definitive diagnosis.
-There are increased chances of blood loss and bleeding-related complications, so less preferred.
+• Liver Biopsy- Performed to obtain a definitive diagnosis.
+There are increased chances of blood loss and bleeding-related complications, so it is less preferred.

-The Swansea Criteria: It is commonly used for early diagnosis of acute fatty liver of pregnancy.
-It is a set of various parameters, the presence of six or more of these criteria; in the absence of any other cause of liver disease indicates acute fatty liver of pregnancy.
+The Swansea Criteria: It is mainly used for early diagnosis of acute fatty liver of pregnancy.
+It is a set of various parameters; the presence of six or more of these criteria in the absence of any other cause of liver disease indicates acute fatty liver of pregnancy.
 These criteria are:

 • Vomiting.